 In this section, we review the lattice structure and construct the interacting 8-orbital model of magic-angle TBG.

-\subsection{Lattice Structure and Noninteracting Hamiltonian}
+\subsection{Lattice structure and noninteracting Hamiltonian}

-To begin with, we review the lattice structure of TBG 8-band model derived in \cite{carr2019derivation}.
-There are 8 Wannier orbitals per spin and per valley inside a given triangular unit cell of the moir\'{e} lattice as shown in Fig.~\ref{fig:lattice}.
+To begin with, we review the lattice structure of TBG eight-band model derived in \cite{carr2019derivation}.
+There are eight Wannier orbitals per spin and per valley inside a given triangular unit cell of the moir\'{e} lattice as shown in Fig.~\ref{fig:lattice}.
 The orbital indices, corresponding Wannier orbital centers, and orbital symmetries are shown in TABLE~\ref{table1}.
-This 8-orbital tight binding model has correct crystalline symmetries, avoiding the Wannier obstruction resulting from fragile topology if only a subset of bands are included~\cite{po_fragile_2018}.
+This eight-orbital tight binding model has correct crystalline symmetries, avoiding the Wannier obstruction resulting from fragile topology if only a subset of bands are included~\cite{po_fragile_2018}.

-The Wannier orbitals and noninteracting Hamiltonian is obtained from the maximally localized Wannier functions (MLWF) method, and the resulting non-interacting tight-binding model is taken from Carr \textit{et al.}~\cite{carr2019derivation}:
+The Wannier orbitals and noninteracting Hamiltonian is obtained from the maximally localized Wannier functions (MLWF) method, and the resulting noninteracting tight-binding model is taken from Carr \textit{et al.}~\cite{carr2019derivation}: